ptsteadman/notebook/notes/computer/devops.md

 #### ECS

-For services / task to access each other, security groups must be open.
+For services / task to access each other, security groups must be open (you can allow all traffic from within the sg to access itself).

+Load Balancers also have security groups.